 Otto Eduard NOLL – The youngest of the Noll brothers and in 1903 he was 21 and single.
 Perhaps the most likely candidate, still living at home in Brompton.
 He married Laura Elizabeth NICHOLS in 1908 and died 20 years later in 1928, aged 45 – far too young.
 Could he be my great grandfather?

 DNA results so far…

 To test my theory I managed to find a grandson of Otto (Cousin A) and his DNA test confirmed that we were quite closely related.
 If Otto is my great grandfather then our relationship would be half 1st cousins once removed.
 If Fred or Henry were my great grandfather then my relationship to Cousin A would be 2nd cousins once removed.
 As luck would have it, after looking at the expected cMs for these relationships our match is somewhere between the two.
 Our shared DNA was between 164-210 cMs depending which testing site you looked at!
 We also have a large X match at 74cMs, which does suggests a relationship via Cousin A’s great grandmother Maria Wohling.

-Subsequently we both matched another descendant of Maria’s parents (Cousin B) which provides a triangulated match on the X chromosome suggesting the Wohling line is confirmed.
+Subsequently we both matched another descendant of Maria’s parents (Cousin B) which provided a triangulated match on the X chromosome suggesting the relationship to the Wohling line was confirmed.
 All three cousins match each other on identical segments.

 As far as chromosomes 1-22 go, Cousin A and I share on multiple segments many of which are not yet triangulated, but this is largely due to the fact that the 40+ matches we have at AncestryDNA have not uploaded their results to www.gedmatch.com, so they cannot be compared at the chromosome level.
 The sheer number of matches that all fit this hypothesis are strong evidence (I believe) that I am on the right track.